 Compile-proc-appl generates the above procedure-application code by considering four cases, depending on whether the target for the call is val and whether the linkage is return.
-Observe that the instruction sequences are declared to modify all the registers, since executing the procedure body can change the registers in arbitrary ways.41 Also note that the code sequence for the case with target val and linkage return is declared to need continue: Even though continue is not explicitly used in the two-instruction sequence, we must be sure that continue will have the correct value when we enter the compiled procedure.
+Observe that the instruction sequences are declared to modify all the registers, since executing the procedure body can change the registers in arbitrary

-ables as well as return addresses.
-The Scheme implementations described in this book store arguments and variables in memory to be garbage-collected.
+$^{^{40}\,}$ Making a compiler generate tail-recursive code might seem like a straightforward idea.
+But most compilers for common languages, including C and Pascal, do not do this, and therefore these languages cannot represent iterative processes in terms of procedure call alone.
+The difficulty with tail recursion in these languages is that their implementations use the stack to store procedure arguments and local variables as well as return addresses.
+The Scheme implementations described in this book store arguments and variables in memory to be garbagecollected.
 The reason for using the stack for variables and arguments is that it avoids the need for garbage collection in languages that would not otherwise require it, and is generally believed to be more efficient.
 Sophisticated Lisp compilers can, in fact, use the stack for arguments without destroying tail recursion.
 (See Hanson 1990 for a description.)
 There is also some debate about whether stack allocation is actually more efficient than garbage collection in the first place, but the details seem to hinge on fine points of computer architecture.
 (See Appel 1987 and Miller and Rozas 1994 for opposing views on this issue.)